c4a-ri/dialbb/docs/document-en/source/05_framework.md

 - `block_class`

   The class name of the block.
-The path to search for the module (one of the elements of `sys.path`, including the path set in the `PYTHONPATH` environment variable).
-The path is relative to the path set in the `PYTHONPATH` environment variable.
+This should be written as a realtive path from a module search path (an element of `sys.path`.
+Paths set to `PYTHONPATH` environment variable are included in it).

   The directory containing the configuration files is automatically registered in the path (an element of `sys.path`) where the module is searched.

   Built-in classes should be specified in the form `dialbb.built-in_blocks.<module name>.<class name>.` Relative paths from `dialbb.builtin_blocks` are also allowed, but are deprecated.

 - `input`

   This defines the input from the main module to the block.
-It is a dictionary type data, where key is used for references within the block and value is used for references in the blackboard (data stored in the main module).
+It is a dictionary type data, where keys are used for references within the block and values are used for references in the blackboard (data stored in the main module).
 For example, if the following is in a block configuration, then what can be referenced by `input['sentence']` in the block is `blackboard['canonicalized_user_utterance']` in the main module.

   ```yaml
   input: